AmirShkolnik/DivingCenter/README_v.0.1.md

     - Should-have: 48 points

 ### MoSCoW Prioritization:
 Diving Center follows the MoSCoW prioritization method to ensure a structured and efficient development approach:

+**Must Haves:**

-- **Must Haves**: Fundamental features enabling users to read articles, create accounts, save favorites, and contribute reviews and comments about coffee shops and flavors.
+- Fundamental features enabling users to browse diving courses, create accounts, book - courses, and contribute reviews about dive sites and experiences.
+- Course catalog with detailed descriptions, difficulty levels, and prerequisites.
+- User profiles to track diving certifications and course progress.
+- Basic community features allowing divers to connect and share experiences.

+**Should Haves:**

-- **Should Haves**: Enhancing the platform with personalization options, advanced search capabilities, and community engagement tools like following fellow enthusiasts.
+- Enhancing the platform with personalization options, such as recommended courses based on skill level and interests.
+- Advanced search capabilities for courses and dive sites.
+- Community engagement tools like following fellow divers and creating dive groups.
+- Interactive dive log feature for users to record and share their diving adventures.

+**Could Haves:**

+- Integration with external diving communities and certification bodies.
-- **Could Haves**: Additional functionalities such as integration with external coffee communities, gamification elements to encourage participation, and advanced analytics.
+- Gamification elements to encourage participation and course completion.
+- Advanced analytics for users to track their diving progress and skills development.
+- Virtual reality (VR) previews of dive sites and underwater environments.

+**Won't Haves:**

-- **Won't Haves**: Features deemed non-essential for the initial launch, like a dedicated e-commerce platform or third-party advertising integrations.
+Features deemed non-essential for the initial launch, such as:

+- A dedicated e-commerce platform for diving equipment.
+- Third-party advertising integrations.
+- Real-time underwater communication tools.
+- Dive travel booking services.

 ### User Stories, Milestones and Epics